very-scary-scenario/nkd.su/docs/setup.rst

 You will need to install some things with your system package manager:

-- Python 3.11 (and headers)
+- Python 3.11

-  If Python 3.11 isn't in your package manager, 3.9 or 3.10 will probably work, but I can't guarantee it.
-Barring major deprecations, future versions should work too.
+  If Python 3.11 isn't in your package manager, 3.10 might work.
+3.9 definitely won't.
+Barring major deprecations, I expect future versions to probably work.

-  .. _python-dev:

-  Some of our dependencies are distributed in source form, which means you need the Python headers for them to install.
-This will probably be a package called something like ``python3.11-dev`` in your package manager.

 - npm